-Employee A needs medical attention and goes to the doctor only to determine they have a broken leg and a twisted wrist.
+Step Two: Employee A needs immediate medical attention and goes to the doctor to find out they have a broken leg and a twisted wrist.

-You, as the employer, immediately file a workers' compensation claim within the first 24 hours using your independent insurance agent.
+Step Three: You, the employer, immediately file a workers' compensation claim within the first 24 hours through your independent insurance agent.

-You and Employee A are called by an assigned adjuster to get the claim information firsthand within the first 24 to 48 hours.
+Step Four: You and Employee A receive a call from an insurance adjuster to get the claim information within the first 24 to 48 hours.
 After the adjuster has spoken with all applicable parties, they submit their findings to the insurance company.

-Your trusty independent insurance agent is communicating with you, your employee, and the insurance carrier every step of the way to make sure all parties are making strides in proper coverage for the claim.
+Step Five: Your independent insurance agent communicates with you, your employee, and the insurance carrier every step of the way to make sure all parties are making strides in proper coverage for the claim.

-The insurance company makes their assessment of information, and the deciding factor on whether or not the claim is covered.
-Since this claim happened on work property while at work, it appears it would be covered under the workers' compensation policy.
+Step Six: The insurance company makes their assessment of the claim information, and the deciding factor on if it's covered.
+Since this claim happened on work property while on the job, it appears it would be covered under the workers' compensation policy.

-Employee A recovers after a few weeks and was even able to come back to work handling some light-duty tasks until full restoration.
+Step Seven: Employee A recovers after a few weeks and is able to come back to work handling some light-duty tasks until full restoration.

 A "bad" workers' compensation claims process:

-Employee B goes to the doctor to find out that a disc has slipped and they will need back surgery to cover the damage.
+Step Two: Employee B goes to the doctor to find out that they have a slipped disc and will need back surgery to repair the damage.

-You immediately call your 1-800 number info commercial purchased insurance carrier to file a claim within 24 hours of the incident.
+Step Three: You, the employer, immediately call your cheap, but not accredited insurance company to file a claim within 24 hours of the incident.

-After waiting on hold for two hours you are connected to a stranger halfway around the world who takes down your information and promises that an adjuster will call you back in a timely manner.
+Step Four: After waiting on hold for two hours you get connected to a stranger halfway around the world who asks for your information and promises an adjuster will call you back soon.

-After three days go by, you call that trusted claims hotline again, wait on hold ... again, and finally get connected to a live person only to find that your claim got lost in translation and you need to file it again.
+Step Five: After three days go by, you call that claims hotline again, wait on hold again, and finally get connected to a live person only to find that your claim got lost in translation.
+Now you need to file it all over again.

-You finally get a call from the adjuster and they are less than helpful.
-Your claim has been pushed and pulled around for so many days you start to think it will never be resolved.
+Step Seven: You finally get a call from the adjuster and they are less than helpful.
+Your claim has been pushed around for so many days that you worry it will never be resolved.

-After fronting a good chunk of the money to cover your employee's medical expenses and wages, the insurance company gets back about the claim and apparently you didn't have that good of coverage to begin with.
-You were assigned a hefty starting deductible which results in you coming out of pocket for the first $10,000 before they pick up the rest.
+Step Eight: After fronting a good chunk of the money to cover your employee's medical expenses and wages, the insurance company gets back about the claim and says you didn't have good coverage to begin with.
+Due to your large deductible, you have to pay out of pocket for the first $10,000 in expenses before the insurance company covers the rest.

 Get a Workers' Comp Quote in Minutes